-ITV and BritBox in the UK have joined a drama on the 1920s Italian Riviera Hotel Portofino from Eagle Eye Drama, the fledgling prodco set up by the team behind international drama brand Walter Presents.
+ITV and BritBox in the UK have teamed up for a drama about the 1920s Italian Riviera Hotel Portofino from Eagle Eye Drama, the rising prodco created by the team behind international drama brand Walter Presents.

 The series, written and created by Matt Baker, is produced by Julie Baines, executive produced by Jo McGrath and Walter Iuzzolino, in cooperation with the Beta Film Group, which also handles world sales.
 Production services are provided by Drugiplan.
 ITV’s head of drama, Polly Hill, will oversee production for the UK broadcaster.
 The series, which will shoot this summer in Portofino and along the Croatian coast, is directed by Adam Wimpenny and will be starred by Natascha McElhone, Mark Umbers, Anna Chancellor, Daniele Pecci, Lorenzo Richelmy and Rocco Fasano.
 Sky Italia and Foxtel in Australia will also air the series, while PBS Distribution has taken North American sales rights.